Find your dream Christmas tree at one of these local farms

 990 Soldiers Home Miamisburg Road, Miamisburg.
 937-367-4508

-Types of trees, costs: 4- to 9-foot-tall Scotch Pine, Norway Spruce, Canaan Fir and Eastern White Pine.
-Cut any tree for $37 (this option will be limited, so be sure to sure grab yours before they sell out).
-Tree netting is $3.
-Pre-cut 6- to 8-foot Canaan Firs for $57.
+Types of trees, costs: Due to low field stock, they will have pre-cut Canaan firs from another Ohio tree farm.

+Extras: Live wreaths, Christmas crafts and free hot chocolate and cherry candy canes.

 Hours: 10 a.m. until dark, Saturday and Sunday, until trees are gone.
-Opening date is Friday, Nov.
-27 from 10 a.m. to 5 p.m.
-Limited quantities.
+The opening date is Nov.
+27.

 Directions: From I-75 Dayton Mall area take State Route 725 west through Miamisburg, at the light just across the river turn right on to Soldier Home MSBG Road.
 The farm is one mile north on the right-hand side of the road at the intersection of Soldiers Home and Manning Roads.